Meteor Activity 2016 February to 2017 JanuaryEdited by Tony Markham

 Minor Showers in September / early Autumn Antihelion Source

 Sporadic activity is also high in September and, again, numerous minor showers have been reported, although not as many as for August, probably because less observers are usually active.
 Be aware that in many cases the names allocated to these minor showers varies from one source to the next!
 The more reliable minor showers include the Alpha Aurigids (continuing from August), the Beta Cassiopeids (max Sep 1-6, radiant 00h05m, +63), the September (Epsilon) Perseids (max Sep 9, radiant 03h15m, +40) and the Piscids (max Sep 8-9, radiant 00h36m, +07 ; max Sep 21, radiant 00h24m, +00).
 More recent sources usually include the Piscids as part of the "Antihelion Source" (whereas later autumn ecliptic based radiants are allocated to the Taurid complex)

 High Draconid rates were not expected in 2012.
 Some radio and radar observations did indicate however that a significant outburst occurred at around 16h-17h UT on Oct 8.
 The extent to which the shower produced a visual display is unclear due to the poor observing conditions for the visual observers who were active at that time.
-It was suggested that the visual ZHR may have exceeded 100, but this is very uncertain.
-Nothing exceptional was reported in 2013 or 2014 - but it would be worthwhile watching out for activity just in case.
+It was suggested that the visual ZHR may have exceeded 100, but this was very uncertain.
+Nothing exceptional was reported in 2013, 2014 or 2015 - but it would be worthwhile watching out for activity just in case.

 The radiant, at RA 17h23m, Dec +57, lies near the head of Draco and is quite high in the sky for observers at northern latitudes at the start of the night.
 Draconid meteors are relatively slow moving - a feature which helps differentiate them from any sporadic meteors that might by chance line up with the radiant.

 The Orionids, which are the result of the Earth's pre-perihelion encounter with the meteoroid stream of comet 1P/Halley, sometimes brings surprises such as the unusually high rates seen during the night of 2006 Oct 21-22.
 There were also enhanced rates in 2008 and 2009.